timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

             bugs.directory = "C:/Users/ucbttne/Documents/WinBUGS14/")
 ```

-The model returns the posterior means of the sampling distributions for each parameter, the 'credible intervals' for each parameter (these are conceptually different to the confidence intervals used in classical frequentist statistics), and some information about overall model fit (DIC is often used to compare Bayesian models; it is an analogue to the AIC used in standard statistical models).
+The model returns the posterior means of the sampling distributions for each parameter, the 'credible intervals' for each parameter (these are conceptually different to the 'confidence intervals' used in classical frequentist statistics), and some information about overall model fit (DIC is often used to compare Bayesian models; it is an analogue to the AIC used in standard statistical models).

 ```R
 model2